Your true Icelandic winter adventure awaits you. Book your tour here!

 Are Ravens considered bad omens in Iceland?

-The raven, does though, appear in almost all of the Icelandic Skaldic poems which describe warfare.
-In this context, they are presented as birds of blood, battle, and corpses!
+The raven does, though, appear in almost all of the Icelandic/Skaldic poems that describe warfare.
+In this context, they are presented as birds of blood, battle, and corpses.

-Odin (Óðinn), the Norse God who sacrificed an eye for wisdom relied upon two ravens; Huginn and Muninn.
-Their names mean ‘thought’ and ‘memory’ (or mind).
-Through his raven messengers, Odin was kept informed of all that happened in the entire world, known as Miðgarð. Óðinn could, using his eight-legged steed, Sleipnir, descend into the underworld or ascend to the upper world.
-With two Ravens taking care of the Earth, he had the whole of Yggdrasil, the great world tree of Norse mythology, covered!
+Odin (Óðinn), the Norse God who sacrificed an eye for wisdom, relied upon two ravens, Huginn and Muninn.
+Their names mean thought and memory (or mind).
+Through his raven messengers, Odin was kept informed of all that happened in the entire world, called Miðgarð. Óðinn could, using his eight-legged steed, Sleipnir, descend into the underworld and come back up.
+With two ravens taking care of the Earth, he had the whole of Yggdrasil, the great world tree of Norse mythology, covered.

 Huginn and Muninn